joshuarhellerman/Clustering-Financial-Regimes-for-Optimal-Trading-Strategy-Deployment/README.md

 ## ✨ Contributing

-Contributions are welcome!
+Contributions are welcome for non-commercial use only.
 Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)